-Because of amendments to the Agreement on Internal Trade (AIT) and the introduction of new labour mobility legislation in Ontario, the MRA is not longer in effect.
-The new Ontario labour mobility legislation covers applicants from regulated jurisdictions and the National Alliance of Respiratory Therapy Regulatory Bodies negotiated an Agreement for the Registration of Respiratory Therapists form Unregulated Jurisdictions in Canada .
-In addition, the College Council approved two Policies with regard to Labour Mobility.
+Because of amendments to the Agreement on Internal Trade (AIT) and the introduction of new labour mobility legislation in Ontario, the MRA is no longer in effect.
+The new Ontario labour mobility legislation covers applicants from regulated jurisdictions and the National Alliance of Respiratory Therapy Regulatory Bodies negotiated an Agreement for the Registration of Respiratory Therapists form Unregulated Jurisdictions in Canada.
+The CRTO has two Policies with regard to Labour Mobility: Labour Mobility: Applicants from Regulated Canadian Jurisdictions Policy and Labour Mobility: RT Applicants from Unregulated Canadian Jurisdictions Policy.